maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 ### Benefits of Closures

 - **Allows to limit a function's scope**
-  - We can *hide* the function if it is only local to the outer function
+  - We can *hide* the function if it is only local to the enclosing function
 - **Reduces the number of declarations at the Package-level**
   - Can be used to make repeating logic more DRY inside of a function
 - **Makes some very useful patterns when passed around**